tuyendinh/test/README.md

 This line is added after commit 1 on feature branch This line is merge on master branch
-This line is added after commit 2 on feature branch
+This line is added after commit 2 on feature branch This line is added after commit 3 on feature branch This line is added after commit 4 on feature branch